 This setup includes the mounting brackets you need to mount the throw line to a backboard, wall, or dartboard cabinet.
 The addition of the LED lights will allow you to illuminate your dartboard setup, for improved visibility, whether you’re playing in low or bright light conditions.
 The unique design combined with this model’s portability and adjustability makes it one of MD Sports top-selling throw lines.

 North Gear Heavy Duty Throw Line

-This is a heavy-duty oche that provides a regulation distance toe line for both soft and steel tipped darts.
-Unfortunately, this model doesn’t have a strip of adhesive on the back, or any type of nonslip material, so you may find yourself adjusting the oche often.
-One of the biggest selling points is that you can also easily roll it up and store it, when you’re done playing darts for the day.
+This heavy-duty oche that provides a regulation distance toe line for both soft and steel tipped darts.
+Unfortunately, it doesn’t have a strip of adhesive on the back, or any type of nonslip material, so you may find yourself adjusting the oche often.
+Once again, one of the biggest selling points is that you can also easily roll it up and store it, when you’re done playing darts for the day.